What Sets Them Apart

 The frontend experience also varies.
 NocoBase provides a complete application UI that end users interact with directly — it is designed to be the final product.
 Directus provides an admin interface for content management but is primarily intended as a headless backend, with frontends built separately using its APIs.
 This makes Directus more flexible for custom frontend development but requires more engineering effort.

 Pricing models differ significantly.
 NocoBase's core is Apache 2.0 with commercial plugins available through one-time payments — no recurring subscription and no per-user fees.
-Directus Community is free under a BSL license that converts to GPL after three years, with Directus Cloud offering managed hosting.
+Current Directus core releases use the Monospace Sustainable Core License (MSCL-1.0-GPL), with Directus Cloud offering Free, Cloud, and Enterprise managed options.
 The one-time payment model gives NocoBase a cost advantage for organizations planning long-term deployments.